What's Wrong with Permissive Parenting?

 to tolerate frustration or to manage themselves.
 These children are

-Kids need limits for healthy emotional development.
+So I believe that kids do need limits for healthy emotional development.
 Not unreasonable limits, and definitely empathic limits in the context of a strong parent-child connection, but kids do need appropriate limits.
 When parents don't set limits, here's what happens:

 1. The parents grant desires that should not be granted and have harmful consequences, such as, for example, regularly staying up too late, which results in a cranky and exhausted child who is not up to normal age-appropriate developmental tasks.
 Not only is the child less pleasant to live with, but the child's self esteem suffers because she can't manage things as other kids do.